Refined height pairing: Introduction

 \subsection{Contents}

 Up to Subsection \ref{s3.1}, we assume $k$ perfect; this assumption is removed in the said subsection.
-In Definition \ref{d0}, we define a notion of semi-stability for a model $f:\sX\to B$ of $f':X\to \Spec K$ (see also footnote \ref{fn2}); this allows us to introduce subgroups $CH^i(X)^0$ of \emph{admissible cycles} in Definition \ref{d2}.
-By Proposition \ref{l6}, they do not depend on the choice of the (semi-stable) model.
-Proposition \ref{p1} then allows us to define (still in the semi-stable case) a height pairing \eqref{eq4}, which behaves well with respect to correspondences and base change by Propositions \ref{r4} and \ref{p5}.
+In Definition \ref{r2.1}, we introduce subgroups $CH^i(\sX)^0$ of \emph{admissible cycles} in the Chow groups of a $k$-model $f:\sX\to B$ of $f':X\to \Spec K$, with $\sX$ smooth; when $B$ is projective, $CH^i(\sX)^0$ contains numerically trivial cycles (Proposition \ref{p2.4}) and in general it contains locally homologically trivial cycles in the sense of Beilinson \cite[1.2]{beilinson} (Proposition \ref{p2.1}).
+From the intersection pairing on $\sX$, pushed forward to $CH^1(B)$, we then get thanks to Proposition \ref{p1} a height pairing $\langle, \rangle_f$ defined on the groups $CH^i(X)^0_f:=\IM(CH^i(\sX)^0\to CH^i(X))$ \eqref{eq4}.
 This is a pairing of genuine abelian groups.
+We prove in Propositions \ref{l6} and \ref{r4} that the $CH^i(X)^0_f$ and $\langle, \rangle_f$ are independent of $f$ and compatible with the action of correspondences, and in Proposition \ref{p5} that they behave well with respect to base change.
+The group $CH^i(X)/CH^i(X)^0$ is finitely generated (Proposition \ref{p2.2}).

-We then use de Jong's alteration theorems to extend the semi-stable case to the general case: here we introduce a coarser subgroup $CH^i(X)^{(0)}$ in Proposition \ref{p7}, and prove that $CH^i(X)/CH^i(X)^{(0)}$ is finitely generated free.
-The general height pairing \eqref{eq9} is defined in Theorem \ref{p3}; as said above, it only makes sense in the category $\Ab\otimes \Q$.
+If we are in characteristic $0$, the construction is finished since $X$ always admits a smooth model by resolution of singularities (Proposition \ref{p3.1}).
+In characteristic $p>0$, there turns out to be quite a bit of work to get a pairing in general after suitably inverting $p$, by using Gabber's refinement of de Jong's theorem: the general height pairing \eqref{eq9} is defined in Theorem \ref{p3}; as said above, it makes sense in the category $\Ab\otimes \Z[1/p]$.
 Functoriality and base change extend to this pairing (ibid.)

-In Section \ref{s4}, we investigate Conjecture \ref{c1}: $CH^i(X)^{(0)}=CH^i_\num(X)$, where the latter group is that of cycles numerically equivalent to $0$ (the inclusion $\subseteq$ is always true by Proposition \ref{p7}); we prove it for $i=1,d$ in Proposition \ref{p2} b).
+In Section \ref{s4}, we investigate Conjecture \ref{c1}: $CH^i(X)^{[0]}$ is of finite index in $CH^i_\num(X)$, the group of cycles numerically equivalent to $0$ (the inclusion is always true by Lemma \ref{l4.3} d)); we prove it for $i=1,d$ in Proposition \ref{p2} b) (see Theorem \ref{t5.1} (ii) for other cases).
+In \S \ref{s5.3}, we also relate \eqref{eq0} to the classical Néron-Tate height pairing in the case where $X$ is an elliptic curve and $B$ is a smooth projective curve.